v-ivanyshyn/parse_can_logs/Ford HS3-CAN IDs Summary.md

 	* `(b4<<8+b5)/100`: Speed
 	* `b6`: 1 for rear gear
 + **0x167:**
+	* `b0`: 0 if engine off, 32 on engine start, 114 if engine running
 	* *`b1<<8+b2`: looks like torque demand (use this formula for reasonable values: `((b1-127)<<8 + b2 - 128) / 5`)*
 	* *`b5<<8+b6`: looks like torque torque/load (use this formula for reasonable values: `((b5-25)<<8 + b6 - 128) / 5`)*
 + **0x171:**